 We recommend using a shovel to (very gently and carefully) remove the majority of snow.
-It’s important to not scoop it all off at once, as you may catch the grass and damage it, instead, leave a thin layer of snow on top of the grass and brush the remnants off with a broom or brush.
+It’s important not to scoop it all off at once, as you may catch the grass and damage it.
+Instead, leave a thin layer of snow on top of the grass and brush the remnants off with a broom or brush.

-As previously covered, you can remove a small layer of snow by simply brushing it with a broom or brush!
+As previously covered, you can remove a small layer of snow by simply brushing it with a broom or brush.

 The first thing to do in this situation is to not panic and attempt to rub it out, instead, dab the spillage until it is dried up.
 If you feel that the spillage may become sticky or stain, then add some water afterwards as a precaution.

 For stubborn stains, there is slightly more work required to eliminate them.
-To clean these stains effectively, you will require some detergent and water together into a solution and apply to the stain, whilst being sure to rub it in with a cloth or sponge.
+To clean these stains effectively, mix detergent and water together into a solution and apply it to the stain, whilst being sure to rub it in with a cloth or sponge.

 Once you have scrubbed the stain out, leave the detergent to sit for a minute or two and then wash it out of the grass with some plain water.
-If the stain is too stubborn or sticky, use a toothbrush or hard bristled brush and softly brush the stain out!
+If the stain is too stubborn or sticky, use a toothbrush or hard-bristled brush and softly brush the stain out.